abstractiondev/AzureWebFarm/README.md

 The following instructions are the easiest way for creating a web farm from scratch.
 It is possible to install Azure Web Farm into an existing website.
 If you require assistance with this then feel free to ask for help via Twitter using @robdmoore or @mdaviesnet and #AzureWebFarm.

-1. Create a new Web project in Visual Studio using the `ASP.NET Empty Web Application` template and delete the `Web.config`, `Web.Test.config` and `Web.Release.config` files
+1. Create a new Web project in Visual Studio using the `ASP.NET Empty Web Application` template and delete the `Web.config`, `Web.Test.config` and `Web.Release.config` files (and `Global.asax.cs`, `Global.asax`, `Views`, `Controllers` and `App_Start` if they are there - you can leave them, but they aren't needed and just serve to clutter the project)
 2. Use NuGet to: `Install-Package AzureWebFarm`
 3. Ensure the `App.config` file got copied to your web project directory.
 If it didn't then use the "Add Existing Item" dialog to find the `App.config` file in `../packages/AzureWebFarm.X.X.X.X/content/App.config`
 4. Check that the `Microsoft.WindowsAzure.Diagnostics` dll is `1.8.0.0` and copy local and the `Microsoft.WindowsAzure.ServiceRuntime` dll is `1.8.0.0` and *not* copy local.